Ali-Tarek/Photoshop/README.md

 This project made by FCAI students in first year: Ali Tarek Mohamed - Mohamed Wael Mohamed - Omar Mohamed Gamal

-## A fully functional Program does some filters and edits on Gray or RGB bitmap photos
+## A fully functional Program does some filters and edits on Gray bitmap photos

 This project do the following filters: